Skip to main content

 Anchor with application instructions

-This order ensures that the AI receives context in a structured manner.
+This ordering ensures the AI receives context in a structured way, with explicit user intent (manual) taking precedence over auto-activation.

 1. Create an agent